 If the coverage you receive ever does not meet our expectations for WeScreenplay’s offerings, we will give you a completely new reader and new read.
 We’ve built our brand on constructive, actionable feedback and want to ensure all writers feel they have benefitted from WeScreenplay’s notes.
 Understand that feedback you don’t agree with is not necessarily bad feedback.
 Often times the harshest notes are the ones that improve the script the most.
 However, we promise to work with any writer not pleased with the coverage provided.

 Your script is automatically given to a fresh reader each time you submit unless you request a specific reader.

 You can choose a reader on step 3 of the checkout process by their analyst ID (shown at the top of every coverage).
 Note — there is an additional 15% fee and an additional 48 hours added to the estimated turnaround time when you request a reader.

 When does Diverse Voices, The WeScreenplay Feature, The WeScreenplay TV, or The WeScreenplay Short Competition open?

 You can find out all the information about our contests on the contest page.
 If a competition is not listed as open, just click LEARN MORE and then you can subscribe to that contest for an update when it opens.

-The Marketing One-Pager option is also a synopsis — but this is a professional synopsis that can be used for pitching or in a story document.
+The Marketing One-Pager package option is also a synopsis — but this is a professional synopsis that can be used for pitching or in a story document.
 Here, the reader will match the tone of your story and try to hit on the most relevant and exciting points of your story.
 It is much more polished than the synopses included in coverage and is designed to help you create a pitch for your work.